ViniciusKluska/R-studies/README.md

 # R-studies
-This is an initiative from an ungraduated economics science student trying to get out of Excel.
+This is an initiative from an ungraduated economics science student to learn R and improve Excel.

 I'm trying to lear this new language before a graduate.